If office tasks, like scheduling appointments and answering phones, are taking up too much time, it may be time to hire an intern.

 An insurance intern should be scheduling renewal appointments, running reports, processing new business, and answering incoming phone calls.

 If your intern were to only do one thing, I'd focus on scheduling appointments during the Annual Enrollment Period (AEP).
-Scheduling your own renewal appointments is incredibly inefficient because you know your clients!
+Scheduling your own renewal appointments is inefficient because you know your clients!
 A call that should've taken 60 seconds has now drawn out into 20 minutes because you're catching up about the grandkids or that recent vacation.

 Ideally, you want to do your small talk in your actual appointment, not when you're trying to get through a call list.